cmsato09/minesweeper_fcc/README.md

 clicking on cells!

 ### Changelog
+v1.3 -- Added difficulty levels menu.
+Select from 'Beginner', 'Intermediate', and 'Advanced' to change number of cells and mines.

 v1.2 -- Added reset button.
 Reset the game any time or after winning or losing.
 Cells become flat after being pressed to differentiate between opened and unopened.